rewinery/rewinery.github.io/_pages/cv.md

 Education
 ======

-* B.S. in University of Science and Technology of China, 2021
+* B.S. at University of Science and Technology of China, 2021
-* Ph.D. in City University of Hong Kong, 2025
+* Ph.D. at City University of Hong Kong, 2025

 Work experience
 ======

 * July, 2024 - October, 2024: Research Assistant
   * The Chinese University of Hong Kong

 Skills
 ======